SaidTorres3/video-editor/README.md

 - Low-latency audio output using WASAPI shared mode
 - Efficient audio mixing with minimal CPU overhead
 - Automatic format conversion handles different audio specifications

+### Backblaze B2 Upload
+Configure your B2 credentials under **Options > B2 Settings**.
+When `Auto upload` is enabled the exported video is automatically uploaded to Backblaze B2 and the download URL is shown after completion.

 ## Troubleshooting